PiRogueToolSuite/piroguetoolsuite.github.io/content/blog/Monthly report #49 - 2026-05/index.md

 # 📢 Announcements

-OTF UX & Discovery Lab submission accepted — The Engine Room will conduct user research and propose interface improvements for PiRogue and Colander.
+* OTF UX & Discovery Lab submission accepted — The Engine Room will conduct user research and propose interface improvements for PiRogue and Colander.

-Our community survey is live and can be accessible [here](https://framaforms.org/piroguetoolsuite-community-survey-1778245628).
+* Our community survey is live and can be accessible [here](https://framaforms.org/piroguetoolsuite-community-survey-1778245628).
 Your inputs are appreciated.

-The next PTS community meeting will happen on May, 28th 2026 at 2pm CET, [join us on Google Meet](https://meet.google.com/arx-tpra-euz).
+* The next PTS community meeting will happen on May, 28th 2026 at 2pm CET, [join us on Google Meet](https://meet.google.com/arx-tpra-euz).
 We are very excited to see you and hear from you.

 # 🎉 Impacts and results

 Mandolin is complete and fully integrated with Colander for offline artifact analysis (AV, Yara, Tika) now available out of the box.

-Major updates were released for Octopus.

 # 📒 Activity report